 - Detailed safety system analysis support including, Hazard Identification (Including HAZOPS), Fault Tree Analysis, Failure Modes and Effects Analysis, Reliability and risk and ALARP Assessments.

-We have experienced in the development and ongoing management of safety cases using graphical notation methods and use of software tools.
+We have experience in the development and ongoing management of safety cases using graphical notation methods and use of software tools.
 Many of our clients have realised the benefits of using graphical notations of safety cases to provide a safety ‘picture on a page’.